Bom Diggy

-Bom Diggy is a song by British singers Zack Knight and Jasmin Walia.
+"Bom Diggy" is a song by British singers Zack Knight and Jasmin Walia.
 It was released on 24 August 2017 through the Artist Originals subsidiary of Saavn Music and YouTube.
 The main verses are sung in Punjabi and English, while the sampled chorus is in Bengali.
 The single was serviced to iTunes, Spotify and SoundCloud at the same day.
 A remix version by Dillon Francis was released on 31 January 2018.

-Later, Zack Knight made a remake of this song as "Bom Diggy Diggy" for the Indian film Sonu Ke Titu Ki Sweety, which was released on 8 February 2018 through T-Series, and produced by Knight and Yo Yo Honey Singh.
-As of April 2021, both versions of the song have over 820 million combined views on YouTube.
+Later, Zack Knight made a remake of this song as "Bom Diggy Diggy" for the Indian film Sonu Ke Titu Ki Sweety, which was released on 8 February 2018 through T-Series, and music produced by Aditya Dev.
+As of April 2025, both versions of the song have over 1.6 Billion combined views on YouTube.

 Background

 On 15 August 2017, Zack Knight released a trailer for the single.
 Described as "The US police team was searching Zack Knight and Jasmin Walia for stolen money from the bank.
 Later, seem they was counting the money."
 The video background was at party club.
 Background music was composed by Zack Knight.
 The music tune was made with unique bits, with some English rap.
 A remake version of this song had changed some lyrics with Knight's vocals and made more Punjabi bits with heavy EDM.
 The chorus of the song samples vocals from a Bengali folk song, found in a Voice of India sample pack.
+Barbadian singer Rihanna is name-dropped in the song.